emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 ---
-description: Configuring the APN for the most common GPS vendors
+description: Configure the APN for the most common GPS vendors
 ---
 # GPS trackers